gotchoices/MyCHIPs/doc/learn-tally.md

     an unmistakable and legally sufficient way.
   - To identify how/where to contact the agent server acting officially on behalf of the MyCHIPs user.
-  - To provide sufficient information to the host system to uniquely identify the entity and create the approprate database record (or properly recognize that it already exists).
+  - (OBSOLETE:) To provide sufficient information to the host system to uniquely identify the entity and create the approprate database record (or properly recognize that it already exists).

 During a transaction involving a connection ticket, there is a point where the subject entity presents the ticket, along with its own certificate.
-In the original design, the intent was that the proffering system would decide whether it already has a valid record for the peer or if it should add a new record.
+In the original design, the intent was that the proffering system would decide whether it already has a valid DB record for the peer or if it should add a new record.
 This turns out to be one of the trickiest parts of the protocol.